Esprit de Corps (magazine): History

-In 1991, Esprit de Corps ran a controversial article, in which Scott Taylor stated that, "With the appointment of Marcel Masse as Defence Minister and the subsequent announcement of pending base closures, personnel cutbacks and procurement delays, it would appear that the Canadian military is forever destined to win wars on foreign soil and lose battles on Parliament Hill."
+In 1991, Esprit de Corps ran an article, in which Scott Taylor stated that, "With the appointment of Marcel Masse as Defence Minister and the subsequent announcement of pending base closures, personnel cutbacks and procurement delays, it would appear that the Canadian military is forever destined to win wars on foreign soil and lose battles on Parliament Hill."
 The issue also featured an exclusive interview with Vice-Admiral Charles Thomas, who that April had resigned as vice-chief of defence staff over policy differences with the government.
-The Department of National Defence had taken the unusual step of releasing Thomas' letter of resignation along with a response from Chief of Defence Staff John de Chastelain attacking Thomas' motives rather than addressing his concerns about the direction of the Canadian Forces.

-Not long after publication, Air Canada, which now handled the Canadian Forces' charter flights, informed the magazine that "due to concerns over editorial content" it would no longer be welcome on board, on orders from the Department of National Defence.
+Not long after publication of that issue of Esprit de Corps, Air Canada, which now handled the Canadian Forces' charter flights, informed the magazine that "due to concerns over editorial content" it would no longer be welcome on board, on orders from the Department of National Defence (DND).
 Esprit de Corps went to the media with the story of censorship and threatened to issue a press release detailing corruption involving the DND official magazine Canadian Defence Quarterly.
-The DND’s decision was reversed and Esprit de Corps was quickly reinstated on the flights.
+The DND's decision was reversed and Esprit de Corps was reinstated on the flights.

-Disputes with the Department of National Defence

-1993 cover up of Daniel Gunther's death

-In 1993, Esprit de Corps with the help of Sun Media, reported on Department of National Defence (DND) fabrications regarding the death of Cpl.
+In 1993, Esprit de Corps, with the help of Sun Media, reported on a DND report regarding the death of Cpl.
 Daniel Gunther during Operation Medak Pocket in the Croatian War of Independence.
-DND reported that Gunther had died of injuries received when a mortar shell landed near his APC, characterizing the death as closer to an accident or misadventure than a deliberate murder, despite clear information available in the original report that showed he had been hit in the chest with a rocket-propelled grenade.
+DND reported that Gunther had died of injuries received when a mortar shell landed near his APC.
+Esprit de Corps received contradictory information from two anonymous soldiers.
+After initially publishing this information in The Toronto Sun, it was then covered in Esprit de Corps in January 1994.
+In reaction the DND banned the magazine from the Canadian Forces flights permanently.

-The reaction from the DND to this exposé was swift, as the magazine was once again banned from the Canadian Forces flights.
-This time, the eviction was permanent and Esprit de Corps was abruptly granted its full independence.

-February 1994 abuse of Canadian peacekeepers

-Scott Taylor aggressively challenged yet another cover-up by the DND in his February 1994 letter from the publisher.
-The capture and abuse, including mock executions of 11 Canadian peacekeepers at the hands of drunken Serbian soldiers remained unreported by DND until it was discovered by The New York Times.
+Taylor challenged the DND in his February 1994 letter from the publisher after the DND did not report on the capture and abuse, including mock executions, of 11 Canadian peacekeepers at the hands of drunken Serbian soldiers.